 Fitness Goals and Vegan Protein

 This means that those with strength training goals, such as muscle building, can achieve their fitness goals without needing any animal protein in their diet.
 It just takes a little more work, such as tracking your macros, to make sure you are getting enough protein to achieve your muscle building goals, but also to keep your body functioning at optimal levels!

-Whether you follow a vegetarian or vegan diet, we’ll help you meet your daily protein needs by giving you tips and a list of the best plant-based protein sources!
+Whether you follow a vegetarian or vegan diet, we’ll help you meet your daily protein needs by giving you tips and a list of the best plant-based, vegan protein sources!

 How can athletes get enough protein from a plant-based diet?

 When someone starts a plant-based diet, often they have too many vegan substitutes.
 These substitutes are often highly processed and nutrient poor, which can make you feel fatigued because you’re not going to get enough protein from these types of foods.
 Vegan substitutes aren’t necessarily bad, they’re fine in moderation, but everyone’s top priority (whether they have fitness goals or not) should always be whole foods.